eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/adoption-view/use-case/business-process.md

 ![Capacity Example](./resources/business-process_capacity-types_example_legend.svg)

+Figure: *Visualizing Capacity and Demand*

-Imbalance is detected in Week19 to Week 21: Demand exceeds Maximum Capacity.
+Imbalance is detected in Week19 to Week21: Demand exceeds Maximum Capacity.
 Supplier and Customer collaborate and validate an action plan, e.g. consisting in increasing production capacity from Week19 to Week21
 If so, Actual and Maximum Capacity measures must be updated to reflect the result of the collaboration.
 As a result, the bottleneck disappears, as exemplified in graph 4b below.